-HAUS & BRADLEY Have just received a new and elegant stock of Spring and Sammer Goods.

-for Men and Boys' wear, consisting in part, of

-BLACK FRENCH CLOTHS. of the best quanties, Fanny Cloths, a choice selection of Summer Jassimeres, Black Doeskin Cassimeres, Boys Cassimeres, (cheap), Wabash Cassimeres, Linen Coating, Linen and Cotton Pant Stuff, Jeans, Cords, Drillings, &c.
+HAUS & BRADLEY Have just received a new and elegant stock of Spring and Sammer Goods, for Men and Boys' wear, consisting in part, of of the best quantities, Flancy Cloths, a choice selection of Summer Cassiners, Black Doeskin Cassimeres, Boys Cassimeres, (Maap), Wabash Cassimeres, Linen Coating, Linen and Cotton Pant Stuff, Jeans, Cords, Drillings. &c.